 And don't forget, Members can enjoy 10 percent off any stay under four nights, or stay for four nights and only pay for three.
 As well as free wifi and 15 percent off drink and dine at Hotel Kurrajong Canberra and TFE Hotels.

 ibis Styles Canberra Eaglehawk is the gateway to the ACT region and provides the ideal ‘value for money’ Canberra accommodation solution.
 Set among 30 acres of landscaped native gardens and bushland, complete with free roaming kangaroos who visit daily, the property provides a spacious and casual resort style atmosphere.
 While ibis Styles Tall Trees Canberra offers a four star experience in a fresh contemporary setting, elegant accommodation in Canberra.
 Accommodation includes oversized executive, deluxe and family hotel rooms and stylishly standard rooms in a convenient and quiet location.

 NRMA Members can save up to 20% on the best available room rate at ibis Styles Canberra and ibis Styles Tall Trees with late check out, as well as 10% off food and beverage*.
 Simply use the promo code: 'NRMA' when booking. *T&C's apply.

-NRMA members can also save on Car hire in Canberra at Thrifty with 15% off daily car hire rates and a free upgrade.
+NRMA Members can also save on car hire in Canberra at SIXT with 15% off daily rental rates.